 Opting for Medication Assisted Treatment

-Medication assisted treatment for addiction is a therapy track that must be taken into consideration with a team of clinical professionals who specialize in addiction.
+Medication assisted treatment for addiction is a therapy track that must be taken into consideration with a team of clinical professionals who specialize in addiction and alcohol rehab.
 The medications and treatment must be prescribed by a qualified physician who treats addiction disorders.

 This particular treatment track is typically utilized only after the individual has suffered many failed attempts at trying to abstain from their drug(s) of choice on their own without medication.
 High propensity for relapse predicates a M.A.T.
 Therapy recommendation.

 If you’d like to speak to our team at Lumiere Healing Centers about our Medication Assisted Treatment Therapy in Ohio, you can reach us 24-hours a day at 513-987-9392.
 To speak with someone virtually, visit our website at https://lumierehealingcenters.com and click on the chat box.